U.S. federal government response to the COVID-19 pandemic: Travel and entry restrictions

 On January 31, three major U.S. airlines (Delta, American, and United) announced that beginning in early February they would suspend flights between the U.S. and China, although United Airlines continued select flights for returning Americans.
 Later that day, President Trump announced travel restrictions which would come into effect on February 2, preventing foreign nationals from entering the U.S. if they had been in China within the previous two weeks.
 The immediate family members of U.S. citizens and permanent residents were exempt from this restriction.
 Major Chinese carriers began to suspend flights from China to the United States three days after the announcement of the travel restrictions.
 In addition to restricting foreign nationals, Trump imposed a quarantine for up to 14 days on American citizens returning from Hubei, the main coronavirus hotspot at the time.
 This was the first quarantine order the U.S. federal government had issued in over 50 years.
-Although at the time the WHO recommended against countries imposing travel restrictions, HHS secretary Alex Azar said the decision stemmed from the recommendations of HHS health officials.
+Although at the time the WHO recommended against countries imposing travel restrictions, Secretary Azar said the decision stemmed from the recommendations of HHS health officials.
 The New York Times analyzed that more than 380,000 people arrived in the U.S. from China in January, including around 4,000 from Wuhan.
 After the restrictions began, almost 40,000 people arrived in the U.S. from China in February and March.

-Following the China-related restrictions, the Trump administration imposed other restrictions from weeks later:
+Following the China-related restrictions, the Trump administration imposed other restrictions weeks later: